w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-setup-a-validator-with-reverse-proxy.md

 messages, but uses NGINX as a load balancer which acts as a _first listener_ of the streaming data to help balance the load.

-Each Polkadot Host node maintains an ED25519 key pair which is used to identify the node.
+Each host node maintains an ED25519 key pair which is used to identify the node.
 The public key is shared with the rest of the network allowing the nodes to establish secure communication channels.

-The Polkadot Host uses various mechanisms to locate peers within the network and allows them to share this information with one another.
+The node uses various mechanisms to locate peers within the network and allows them to share this information with one another.

-Polkadot nodes connect to peers by establishing a TCP connection.
+Nodes connect to peers by establishing a TCP connection.
 Once established, the node initiates a handshake with the remote peers on the encryption layer.
 An additional layer on top of the encryption layer, known as the multiplexing layer, allows a connection to be split into substreams, as described by the [yamux specification](https://docs.libp2p.io/concepts/multiplex/), either by the local or remote node.

-The Polkadot node supports two types of substream protocols:
+Nodes supports two types of substream protocols:

 - Request-Response substreams
 - Notification substreams